What happened that day?

 1823 Wesleyan mission established

-Marsden, then chaplain of New South Wales, had enabled Leigh to visit New Zealand in May and June 1819 in order to recuperate from a breakdown in health.
-While in the Bay of Islands Leigh mediated in a dispute among CMS members based there.
-He recommended that their work should be organised as circuits, based on the Wesleyan model.
-The trip also convinced Leigh to establish a Wesleyan mission to the Maori.
+Marsden, then chaplain of New South Wales, had enabled Leigh to visit New Zealand in May–June 1819 to recuperate after a breakdown in his health.
+While in the Bay of Islands Leigh mediated in a dispute among CMS missionaries.
+He recommended that their work should be organised as circuits, on the Wesleyan model.
+The trip also convinced Leigh of the desirability of establishing a Wesleyan mission to the Māori.

-William White arrived in May 1823, and he and Leigh established the Wesleydale mission at Kaeo.
-The success of the mission stations at this time was dependent on Maori patronage – something the Wesleyan mission initially lacked.
-The Kaeo mission was abandoned in 1827 when local Maori sacked it.
-The Wesleyans relocated to Hokianga in 1828 under the leadership of White.
+William White arrived in New Zealand in May 1823, and he and Leigh established the Wesleydale mission at Kaeo.
+The success of mission stations at this time depended on Māori patronage – something the Wesleyans initially lacked.
+The Kaeo mission was abandoned in 1827 after it was sacked by local Māori.
+The Wesleyans, led by White, relocated to Hokianga in 1828.

 Image: Wesleydale mission station at Kaeo